Blocking ads removes funding from us!

 Recordings with the 10x telephoto camera are also great.
 Although the quality cannot keep up with the main camera by far, because the colors could be a little livelier and the images are often rendered a little too cold, this is excellent for pictures with 10x magnification.
 Huawei also advertises a 20x hybrid zoom, which also does an impressive job and can definitely still be used in everyday life.
 Up to about 50x, pictures are still reasonably okay, although the quality drops sharply from 30x.
 Anything over 50 times is an absolute gimmick and no longer usable in everyday life.

-Huawei sets here in comparison to the P40 Pro and a shovel on top of all the competition.
+Compared to the P40 Pro and all the competition, Huawei has gone the extra mile.
 That's really impressive.
-Kudos to Huawei.
+Huge praise to Huawei.

 Comparison with Samsung Galaxy S20 Ultra and Huawei P40 Pro